 Chelmsford City Council will continue to implement the newly revised Development Control Policy DC7 to ensure that all future developments comply with vehicle parking standards.
+Vehicle parking standards will be reviewed as part of the new Local Plan.

 Open Space 8